truongpx396/mantu-new-wiki/mobile_erp/development/foundation/standard.md

 }
 ```
 ## <span style='color:#e67e22;'> Naming convention </span>
-Look up the [Microsoft guidelines](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/xzf533w0(v=vs.71)) for all the rules regarding naming conventions.
+> Look up the [Microsoft guidelines](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/xzf533w0(v=vs.71)) for all the rules regarding naming conventions.
+{.is-info}

 Keep in mind the following rules when looking for a variable or method name:
 * Use explicit name
 * Use proper English
 * Use camel case style

-Example: Name for an object containing all the data related to an event:
+> Example: Name for an object containing all the data related to an event:
+{.is-success}

 <span style='color:#e62222;'>**Bad**</span>
 * EvntOverview